Kaitlyn is a freelance writer who writes articles that teach people how to lean on their minds, bodies, hearts, and on those around them.

 Tossing and turning?
 Waking up in the middle of the night?
 Or are you experiencing morning grogginess that even a strong cup of coffee can't chase away?
 Believe it or not, putting a few plants in your bedroom may be a great way to improve your quality of sleep.

-Here are 9 pretty indoor plants that will spruce up your bedroom and help you sleep better at night.
+Here are nine pretty indoor plants that will not only spruce up your bedroom but may help you sleep better at night.